Back to all posts

 Start with hospital stays in Mexico City if the trip is medical-adjacent.
 For the Narvarte-specific path, compare monthly apartments near hospitals in Narvarte.

 San Rafael’s best argument is central reach.
-If your month includes meetings in Reforma, Centro, Juarez, Santa Maria la Ribera, or multiple north-central points, San Rafael can make sense.
+If your month includes meetings in Reforma, Centro, Juarez, Santa Maria la Ribera, Buenavista, or several north-central points, San Rafael can make sense.
 It can feel like a useful pivot point rather than a lifestyle district.

-For monthly stays, the better transit question is not “which neighborhood is more central?”
-It is:
+For monthly stays, the better route question is not “which neighborhood is more central?”

 San Rafael can win on central map position.
 Narvarte often wins on weekday repeatability.